joakim/kay/ideas.md

 #4 may have to be broken/reworded for this to be applicable to state in a programming language.

 Data flow programming goes back to [Larry Tesler's 1968 language Compel](https://www.reddit.com/r/ProgrammingLanguages/comments/l1m4wr/a_language_design_for_concurrent_processes/).
-With the enormous success of spreadsheets (#1 programming environment), it's a wonder that so few programming languages have caught on to its ideas.
+With the enormous success of spreadsheets (#1 programming environment), it's a wonder so few programming languages have caught on to its ideas.

 <br/>